Updated March 21, 2023

 Reinforcement learning is agent-based learning which involves reward and punishment upon actions taken by an agent.
 The end goal is to maximize the overall reward in the process of learning from the environment.

-When you have input-output data, in short, labeled data for example, given height and weight to determine whether a person is male or female can be considered as a Supervised learning task (from someone in the case of humans).
+When you have input-output data, in short, labelled data, for example, given height and weight to determine whether a person is male or female, can be considered a Supervised learning task (from someone in the case of humans).

-But in many real-life scenarios, this labeled or annotated data is not always available.
-Many times we face problems of segmenting objects based on their properties which are not explicitly mentioned.
-How to solve this problem?
+But in many real-life scenarios, this labelled or annotated data is not always available.
+As a result, many times, we face problems of segmenting objects based on their properties that are not explicitly mentioned.
+So how to solve this problem?
 Well, Unsupervised learning is the solution.

-Wikipedia says Unsupervised learning is a type of self-organized Hebbian learning that helps find previously unknown patterns in data set without pre-existing labels.
-In unsupervised learning, we don’t have any label information but still, we want to get insights from the data based on its different properties.
+Wikipedia says Unsupervised learning is a type of self-organized Hebbian learning that helps find previously unknown data set patterns without pre-existing labels.
+In unsupervised learning, we don’t have any label information, but still, we want to get insights from the data based on its different properties.

 Types of Unsupervised Machine Learning